alaurent34/darc/Readme.md

   1. Create a script to sample the data from UCI.
   2. Script to check file format for better description of the error AND security.
   3. Metrics need to return their values and not print them.
-  4. Document source code available (done)
+  4. Document the source code available (done).
-  5. Translate japaneese comments in source code (in progress)
+  5. Translate all japaneese comments in the source code (in progress).
   6. *Any suggestion goes here*

 ## Datasets